yasufum/spp-tmp/docs/guides/tools/sppc/getting_started.rst

 .. note::

-    The Name of containers is defined as a set of target, name and version of Linux distoribution.
+    The Name of container image is defined as a set of target, name and version of Linux distoribution.
-    For example, container image targetting dpdk apps on Ubuntu 16.04 is named as ``sppc/dpdk-ubuntu:16.04``.
+    For example, container image targetting dpdk apps on Ubuntu 18.04 is named as ``sppc/dpdk-ubuntu:18.04``.

+    There are several Dockerfiles for supporting several applications and distro versions under ``build/ubuntu/``.
-    Build script understands which of Dockerfile should be used based on the given options.
+    Build script understands which of Dockerfiles should be used based on the given options.
-    If you run build script with options for dpdk and Ubuntu 16.04 as below, it finds ``build/ubuntu/dpdk/Dockerfile.16.04`` and runs
+    If you run build script with options for dpdk and Ubuntu 18.04 as below, it finds ``build/ubuntu/dpdk/Dockerfile.18.04`` and runs
     ``docker build``.
     Options for Linux distribution have default value, ``ubuntu`` and ``latest``.
 So, you do not need to specify them if you use default.